Jupiter on 1960 June 12/13 at 00:15+23m EST (05:15 UT) as sketched by Jim Low. C.M.(1) 4°, C.M.(...

 He has also written some very useful programmes for determining the solar coordinates of features on sketches.

-Most moderate seized towns in Canada have at least several art-supply stores, or office goods suppliers.
+Most moderate sized towns in Canada have at least several art-supply stores, or office goods suppliers.
 The best place to buy supplies for astronomical sketching is at the art stores attached to colleges (or universities) of art and design.
 They usually have the largest selection, best prices, and most knowledgeable staff.
 If there are no art-supply retail outlets near where you live, you could try internet suppliers.
 The RASC cannot endorse any commercial supplier above another, put please try to buy Canadian.

 We wish to thank Peter Abrahams, Jim Mosher, and Prof. Omar W. Nasim for advice and corrections.